Archive for the ‘Timing’ Category

 0

 Zip-zap-zowee and swoosh!
 Just in case you thought I was kidding in the article on en masse operations, I decided to offer some proof of the speed advantages they can give you.
-I used the Timing Template vi to measure the time it takes to multiply an
+I used the Timing Template vi to measure the time it takes to

 more